-Despite efforts to achieve uniformity, a review of select postamendment cases discussing spoliation sanctions reveals that new ambiguities have emerged, especially as to the type of proof required to demonstrate the requisite intent.
+Despite efforts to achieve uniformity, a review of select post-amendment cases discussing spoliation sanctions reveals that new ambiguities have emerged, especially as to the type of proof required to demonstrate the requisite intent.
 This is in part because whether a spoliating party acted with the intent to deprive is fact-specific and depends on the totality of the circumstances.
+Because it is often difficult to confirm whether a party acted in bad faith, courts sometimes look to circumstantial evidence to determine an alleged spoliating party's intent (Bistrian v.
+Levi, 448 F. Supp.
+3d 454, 475-76 (E.D.
+Pa.
+2020)).

 However, courts have increasingly focused on certain key factors when assessing whether the intent-to-deprive standard is met.
 These factors include:

-- Whether the spoliating party selectively preserved relevant ESI. - Whether the ESI was lost as a function of a routine automatic deletion protocol consistent with a party's document retention policy. - When the relevant ESI was destroyed. - The spoliating party's conduct in connection with litigating the spoliation dispute.
+- · The timing of the destruction. - Whether the spoliating party selectively preserved relevant ESI. - Whether the destruction was consistent with a party's document retention policy. - The method of deletion (e.g., automatic overwriting is generally less culpable than affirmative deletion). - The spoliating party's technological sophistication. - The spoliating party's conduct in connection with litigating the spoliation dispute.